HassanAlizadehDevlab/Supernovall/README.md

 #### I would like to:
 - Implement sorting algorithm
-- Implement threading more efficient.
+- Implement more efficient threading.
 Like, interrupt old threads when a new character want to search in a new thread
 - Implement more attractive animations to laod data
 - ...